math-reis/how-good-is-my-cats-name/README.md

 # rota startup

-A web application that provides questions for those who are preparing for a job interview.
+A website that provides a compilation of materials on entrepreneurship and startup.

 ## App Demo